-The Biology Department has accredited programs for the Biology Major (B.S. – Biology), the Biology Minor, the Secondary Education/Biology Double Major (B.A. – Secondary Education/B.S. – Biology) and the Biology Graduate Degree (M.S. – Biology).
+The Biology Department has accredited programs for the Biology major (B.S.
+Biology), the Biology minor, and the Biology graduate degree (M.S.
+Biology).

 - You will engage directly with faculty in a small classroom or laboratory setting.

-- You will develop relevant laboratory techniques, using updated equipment in renovated labs, through our intensive laboratory-based curriculum.
+- You will practice relevant laboratory techniques, through our intensive laboratory-based curriculum.

 - You can use those lab skills, gained in the classroom, to take on a research project with our faculty in a wide range of specializations.